Documentation examples

 This time, the function name is a verb that describes what the code

-variable has a descriptive, human-readable name, making the code more
+works.
+Each variable has a descriptive, human-readable name, and

-This approach means that our code is much easier to interpret, maintain, and make changes to in the future.
+The result is code that is much easier to interpret, maintain, and modify in the future.

 Real-world examples